-Live cattle sold mostly around $2.47/lb. last week, which is up compared to the previous week.
+Live cattle sold mostly around $2.40/lb. last week, which is down compared to the previous week.
 Live cattle are expected to remain steadily priced this week, according to analysts.

-Last week’s total cattle slaughter was estimated at 541K head, which was up compared to the previous week.
-According to analysts, the slaughter is expected to continue to be tight, at 550-560K per week heading into March.
+Last week’s total cattle slaughter was estimated at 521K head, which was up compared to the previous week.
+According to analysts, the slaughter is expected to continue to be tight, at 535K per week through March.

 Grinds